Hwiman Chung, Ph.D. – Professor – Department Head

 Racheal Tovar – Student Aide

 Racheal Tovar considers New Mexico her home state, even though she was not born here.
 She graduated from Santa Teresa High School in 2000.
-Racheal grew up in a military family and married into the military as well, so she has always been on the move.
+She grew up in a military family and married into the military as well, so she has always been on the move.
 She has lived in California, Spain, Germany, Texas, Arkansas and finally settled back down in New Mexico.
-Racheal is currently working on a bachelor’s degree in geography with a specialty in geography information systems and technology.
+Ms. Tovar is currently working on a bachelor’s degree in geography with a specialty in geography information systems and technology.

 Tel: (575) 646-1034